nimaajayebi/HARP/README.md

 # HARP
-## NGS Data Analysis
+## NGS Data Processing and Analysis

-This pipeline is in Python for NGS Data Process and Analysis that gives an overview of the analysis done for the following paper:
+This Python pipeline processes and analyzes NGS data, providing an overview of the analysis performed for the following paper:

 **High-throughput Activity Reprogramming of Proteases (HARP)** 2025

 *Samantha G Martinusen, Seyednima Ajayebi, Ethan W Slaton, Marian A Pulgar, Cassidy F Simas, Sage E Nelson, Julia T Besu, Amit Dutta, Steven Bruner, Carl A Denard*

-## How to use :
+## Usage:
-1. Clone or download the notebook on your machine
+1. Clone or download the repository, then open the provided Jupyter Notebook to follow the step-by-step instructions.
 2. Change the path for your input FASTQ files.
 3. Run each step you need for your analysis to have a clean dataset.
 4. Run the enrichment section on the cleaned data.